Battle of Lake Erie: 1812

 The British took Adams when Detroit was surrendered, renaming her Detroit.
-Together with the brig Caledonia, which had been commandeered from the Canadian North West Company, she was boarded and captured near Fort Erie on 9 October, by American sailors and soldiers led by Lieutenant Jesse Elliot.
+Together with the brig Caledonia, which had been commandeered from the Canadian North West Company, she was boarded and captured near Fort Erie on 9 October, by American sailors and soldiers led by Lieutenant Jesse Elliott.
 Detroit ran aground on an island in the middle of the Niagara River and was set on fire to prevent her being recaptured.
 Caledonia was taken to the navy yard at Black Rock and commissioned into the United States Navy.
 Also present at Black Rock were the schooners Somers and Ohio and the sloop-rigged Trippe, which had all been purchased by the United States Navy and were being converted into gunboats.
 While the British held Fort Erie and the nearby batteries which dominated the Niagara River, all these vessels were pinned down and unable to leave Black Rock.

-Late in 1812, Paul Hamilton, the United States Secretary of the Navy had received long-time American lake mariner Daniel Dobbins, who had escaped capture at Detroit and brought information on the British forces on Lake Erie.
-Dobbins recommended the bay of Presque Isle in Erie, Pennsylvania as a naval base on the lake. ("Presqu'isle" is French for "peninsula", literally "almost an island").
-Dobbins was dispatched to build four gunboats there, although Lieutenant Elliot objected to the lack of facilities.
+Late in 1812, Paul Hamilton, the United States secretary of the Navy, had received long-time American lake mariner Daniel Dobbins, who had escaped capture at Detroit and brought information on the British forces on Lake Erie.
+Dobbins recommended the bay of Presque Isle in Erie, Pennsylvania as a naval base on the lake.
+Dobbins was dispatched to build four gunboats there, although Lieutenant Elliott objected to the lack of facilities.
 Another problem was that a sand bar extended across the entrance to the harbor at Presque Isle, which would prove to make it very difficult to get newly constructed U.S. ships out to open water.
 In September, Dobbins began directing the cutting of trees.
 By November, Ebenezer Crosby, a master shipwright, was hired by Dobbins to start work on the four wooden ships.
 Commodore Isaac Chauncey had been appointed to the command of the United States naval forces on the Great Lakes in September 1812.
 He made one brief visit to Erie on 1 January 1813 where he approved Dobbins's actions and recommended collecting materials for a larger vessel, but then returned to Lake Ontario where he afterwards concentrated his energies.